-Royal Berkshire Fire and Rescue Service is supporting the National Fire Chiefs Council’s week-long sprinkler campaign, from 18-24 May.
+Royal Berkshire Fire and Rescue Service (RBFRS) is supporting National Sprinkler Week, a National Fire Chiefs Council campaign running from 19 – 24 May.

-Area Manager for Prevention and Protection, Doug Buchanan, said: “Although times are challenging at the moment with the ongoing pandemic, we want to take this opportunity to reinforce the compelling case for installing sprinkler systems.
-Sprinklers without a doubt save lives and reduce injuries, they can protect firefighters who attend incidents and reduce the amount of damage to both property and the environment from fire.
+Area Manager, Tony Deacon, said: “The case for installing sprinkler systems is compelling; they save lives and reduce injuries, protect firefighters who attend incidents and reduce the amount of damage to both property and the environment from fire.
 Sprinklers are the most effective way to ensure that fires are suppressed or even extinguished before the fire and rescue service can arrive.”

 Actually, the costs of installing sprinklers are roughly equivalent to carpeting the same building in new buildings.
 However, damage from fires can cost hundreds of thousands of pounds – sometimes running into millions of pounds.
 Losses from fires in buildings protected with sprinklers, in comparison, are estimated to be one-tenth of those in unprotected buildings.
 Fitting sprinklers can save money in some areas – insurers will often offer premium discounts to premises with sprinkler systems, and policy excesses may be lower.

 - When there is a fire, all the sprinkler heads go off at once.

 Each head is independent and only the head(s) adjacent to the fire go off as the heads are activated by heat and not smoke.

 Records show that the chance of an accidental discharge from a sprinkler is in the region of 16 million to one.
 They will only go off if there is a fire, which increases the heat beyond the defined sprinkler trigger point (typically 135 to 165°F (57.2 to 73.9°C).